harp/harpjs.com/public/docs/development/layout.md

 <h2 id="ejs">Example using EJS Templating</h2>

-Given a really simple app / project with this structure.
+Given a really simple app / project with this structure:

 ```
 myapp.harp.io/